Capturing Turbulence with Numerical Dissipation: a Simple Dynamical Model for Unresolved Turbulence in Hydrodynamic Simulations: Acknowledgements

 \section{Acknowledgements}

-I am deeply grateful to Christoph Federrath, Troels Haugb{\o}lle, Lars Hernquist, Ralf Klessen, Andrey Kravtsov, Alexei Kritsuk, Jonathan Stern, Romain Teyssier, and the participants of the Ringberg workshop ``Advancements in Computational Galaxy Formation'' for insightful discussions.
+I would like to thank the anonymous referee for constructive comments, which helped improve the manuscript.
+I am also grateful to Christoph Federrath, Troels Haugb{\o}lle, Lars Hernquist, Ralf Klessen, Andrey Kravtsov, Alexei Kritsuk, Jonathan Stern, Romain Teyssier, and the participants of the Ringberg workshop ``Advancements in Computational Galaxy Formation'' for insightful discussions.
 I also thank Alexei Kritsuk for providing access to the initial conditions of an isothermal turbulence test used in the code comparison project of \citet{kritsuk11}.
-The analyses and simulations presented in this paper were performed on the NASA Pleiades cluster supported by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center and on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University.
+The analyses and simulations presented in this paper were performed on the NASA Pleiades cluster supported by the NASA High End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center and on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University.
 Support for V.S. was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51445.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555, and by Harvard University through the Institute for Theory and Computation Fellowship.
 The analyses presented in this paper were greatly aided by the following free software packages: {\tt NumPy} \citep{numpy_ndarray}, {\tt SciPy} \citep{scipy}, {\tt Matplotlib} \citep{matplotlib}, and {\tt yt} \citep[][]{yt}.
 We have also used the Astrophysics Data Service (\href{http://adsabs.harvard.edu/abstract_service.html}{\tt ADS}) and \href{https://arxiv.org}{\tt arXiv} preprint repository extensively during this project and the writing of the paper.

-\section{Dependence on resolution}
+\section{Dependence on Resolution}